Publications & Academic Work

 Abstract:

-This dissertation investigates how AI-powered cognitive scaffolding systems affect learning outcomes in introductory statistics, with particular attention to diverse student populations across different institutional contexts.
-Through a mixed-methods randomized controlled trial involving 300-500 students, I examine the effectiveness of adaptive AI tutoring that provides progressive hints and just-in-time support.
-The research addresses critical questions about trustworthiness, fairness, and equity in AI-enhanced education while building an open-source platform that provides free statistics education.
+This proposed research would investigate how AI-powered cognitive scaffolding systems affect learning outcomes in introductory statistics, with particular attention to diverse student populations across different institutional contexts.
+Through a mixed-methods randomized controlled trial, it would examine the effectiveness of adaptive AI tutoring that provides progressive hints and just-in-time support, addressing questions of trustworthiness, fairness, and equity in AI-enhanced education while building an open-source platform for free statistics education.

 Keywords: AI in education, cognitive scaffolding, statistics education, educational equity, trustworthy AI, learning analytics